Korean units of measurement: Area

 The base unit of Korean area is the pyeong, equivalent to a square kan or 36 square Korean feet.
 It comprised about 3.158 m2 during Korea's Three Kingdoms Era; the present value derives from the units established by the Japanese.
 Despite being notionally illegal, the pyeong remains particularly common when discussing residential and commercial floorspace and tiles.
 A separate pyeong of 0.09 m2 was used for selling glass.
 The floorspace pyeong is still prevalent enough that it continues to be glossed in the government's promotional material for foreign investors.

 Farms and large estates were formerly generally measured in majigi, which is notionally not based on multiples of the pyeong but on the amount of land suitable for the planting of one mall of rice or grain seed.
 In practice, it was standardized to the pyeong system but varied in size from province to province based on the average richness of their soil.

 Weight

 The base unit of Korean weight is the gwan.
-At the time of Korea's metrification, however, the pound was in more common use.
+At the time of Korea's metrification, however, the Geun was in more common use.
 Although it was usually taken as equivalent to 600 g, as with red pepper and meats, a separate pound of 400 g was used for fruits and another of 375 or 200 g was used for vegetables.
 The nyang also sees some use among Korea's vendors of traditional Chinese medicine.

 The "bag" (kama) was a variable unit usually figured as 54 kg of unhusked rice or 60 kg of polished rice, although 90 kg "bags" were also used.